Ejen Ali: Awards and nominations

-In other media
+Other media

 Video game

 Before the release of Ejen Ali, WAU Animation with the collaboration with Media Prima Digital released its own game which is Ejen Ali: MATA Training Academy for Android and iOS users on 4 March 2016.
 The game was downloaded for over 260,000 times.
 The second game, Ejen Ali: Emergency was released for iOS and Android in September 2016.
 Ejen Ali: Emergency is co-produce with Malaysia video game company Common Extract after the company won a Game Jam organised by Media Prima Digital, Primeworks Studios, Wau Animation and Multimedia Development Corp.

 Both games have succeeded to win medals in Mob-Ex Awards 2017.
 Ejen Ali: MATA Training Academy won three golds which were Best App - Creativity, Best App - Media Owner and Best App - Tablets and one bronze which was Best App - Games & Entertainment, while Ejen Ali: Emergency won one gold for Best App - Games and Entertainment and one bronze for Best App - Tablets.

-In early 2020, WAU Animation with Media Prima Digital announced the releasing of a new game, "Ejen Ali: Agent's Arena"., which was to be available on Android, later iOS, but now it has been removed from most of the databases.
+In early 2020, WAU Animation with Media Prima Digital announced the releasing of a new game, "Ejen Ali: Agent's Arena", which was to be available on Android, later iOS, but now it has been removed from most of the databases.
 It's already being played in Malaysia.
 Ejen Ali: Agents Arena is co-produce with Common Extract.

-Film
+Films

 After two seasons of animated TV series, WAU Animations produced its first film, titled Ejen Ali: The Movie, which was released on 28 November 2019 in Malaysia.

-Endowed by success of the first film, Wau Animation is now setting itself in preparing the film's sequence.
+Endowed by success of the first film, Wau Animation released Ejen Ali: The Movie 2 on 22 May 2025 which takes place after the third season.